SanderMertens/flecs/README.md

 - Share components across entities with prefabs
 - Use expressive system expressions with AND, OR, NOT and optional operators
 - Create hierarchies, indexes and DAGs with container entities
-- Add/remove components and create/delete entities while iterating, and even from multiple threads
+- Add/remove components and create/delete entities whenever, wherever

 Check out the [examples](https://github.com/SanderMertens/flecs/tree/master/examples) and [documentation](https://github.com/SanderMertens/flecs/blob/master/include/flecs.h) to learn more!